Navid200/xDrip/docs/Updates.md

 ---

 #### **Update channels**
-Releases are made in stages, Nightly (pre-release), Alpha and Beta (or stable).
+You can choose one of four update channels, Nightly (pre-release), Alpha, Beta and Stable.

 A pre-release is a release that has only been tested by the developers.
 We call it a Nightly release.
 On average, there is a Nightly release once a week.
+All new releases are released as a Nightly.

 An alpha release has been tested by a few users in the Nightly channel for a while after having been tested by developers.
+Then, it has been tagged as an alpha.
+The content does not change.
+In other words, an alpha is a Nightly before it becomes an alpha.

 A beta release, which is the stable release for xDrip, has been tested in the alpha channel by some users as well as in the Nightly channel by a few users as well as by the developers.
+Then, it is tagged as a beta.
+A beta (stable) release is a Nightly first before it becomes an alpha or a beta.
 There is about one stable release once every 6 months.

 When you choose an update channel, you will be informed only when there is an update in that channel when you check for updates or if you enable `Automatic update check`.